zwiebert/tronferno-andro/README.md

 # tronferno-andro
 Android GUI for [tronferno-mcu](https://github.com/zwiebert/tronferno-mcu)

+### How to install and getting started

+  * [Download](https://raw.githubusercontent.com/zwiebert/tronferno-andro/master/app/release/app-release.apk) the file app/release/app-release.apk to your Android device
+  * Install the downloaded APK
+  * Open the Tronferno App and go to Menu.Settings.General to configure the IP4-Address of your Tronferno-MCU
+  * If Tronferno-MCU is not already configured you can do it now via Menu.Settings.MCU_Remote_Settings
+  * Now disable unused Groups/Members via Menu.Settings.Groups_and_Members

 ### What it can do

 You can do nearly all things you could do with original hardware Fernotron 2411 and some things more: